Samosa with mint coriander Chutney

 1. The flour to ghee/oil ratio in the pastry dough is very important.
 So, it should be accurate.
 If you use ghee, melt it before measuring the quantity.

-2. For frying the samosas, temperature plays a crucial role.
+2. Temperature plays a crucial role in frying the samosas.
 The oil should be low to medium hot when you put the samosas.
 The samosas should settle at the bottom when you put them and rise slowly as they get heated.
 It took me close to 20 minutes to fry a batch of samosas.

 About Ingredient sourcing in Germany: